100+ great date ideasWritten by Focus on the Family Canada

 One of the great things about summer is that the evenings stay bright.
 Take your spouse for an evening paddle in a canoe, paddle boat or double kayak.
 Many lakeside and seaside marinas rent boats by the hour and provide all you need, from life jackets to paddles, for your water adventure.
 Pack a snack and choose a destination where you can enjoy your time together at a park or on an island or isolated beach.
 If it’s warm enough, go for a swim or just enjoy the solitude of your location together.

 Watch a moon rise

 September is the last month of summer.
 Take advantage of the warm evenings before we enter the crisp days of fall.
-Pack up a blanket, some hot chocolate and snacks and take your spouse to a nearby park or open hill to watch a moonrise.
-This month’s full moon takes place on September 23, though the lunar orb will be shining brightly in the days leading up to it.
+Pack up a blanket, some hot chocolate and snacks and take your spouse to a nearby park or open hill to watch a moon rise.

 With the snow melting and flowers now appearing, take your loved one on a date to your local botanical gardens, parks or plant nurseries.
 Trade the dreariness of winter for the colourful offerings of spring’s first blooms.
 If visiting a botanical garden, find out what is growing there beforehand and ask your date to learn the names of the flowers.
 Then, during your date, see who can identify the most plants.
 Or if you plan to visit a nursery, take a few seedlings home with you and plant them together in your garden to enjoy.